 Key Elements of Horizon Air Hybrid-Mode

-Here is a closer look at the main features and technologies that make up Horizon Air Hybrid-Mode and that translate into cost savings and simplified day-to-day management for your organization.
+Here is a closer look at the main features and technologies that make up Horizon Air Hybrid-Mode.
+Each translates into cost savings and simplified day-to-day management for your organization.

 Horizon Cloud Services with Horizon Cloud Manager

-Horizon Cloud Services is a control plane hosted by VMware in the cloud; it enables the central orchestration and management of virtual desktops, applications, and user profiles on on-premises infrastructure.
-Horizon Cloud Services is a set of microservices which enables end-to-end management workflows such as inventory management, App Volumes AppStack management, and so on.
+Horizon Cloud Services is a control plane hosted by VMware in the cloud.
+It enables the central orchestration and management of virtual desktops, applications and user profiles on on-premises infrastructure.
+Horizon Cloud Services is a set of microservices, which enables end-to-end management workflows such as inventory management, VMware App Volumes AppStack management and so on.

 VMware is responsible for hosting the service and providing feature updates and enhancements for a true software-as-a-service experience.
 You can select a convenient time to accept any updates that need to be pushed into the on-premises sites.
 You can choose whether to have all data and applications stay on premises so that only metadata is stored in the cloud.

-The cloud control plane also hosts a common management UI called Horizon Cloud Manager.
-The Horizon Cloud Manager is accessible by way of all major browsers and provides IT administrators a single location for managing desktop images, applications, user data, profiles, and assignments.
+The cloud control plane also hosts a common management user interface (UI) called Horizon Cloud Manager.
+The Horizon Cloud Manager is accessible by way of all major browsers and provides IT administrators a single location for managing desktop images, applications, user data, profiles and assignments.
 The Horizon Cloud Manager is accessible from anywhere at any time, providing maximum flexibility.

 The cloud control plane was built from the ground up to be a highly scalable, multi-tenant management service, leveraging the architecture of our VMware Horizon Air platform, which had multi-tenancy “baked” in right from the start.

-Note that VMware is building a single cloud-control plane that can be paired with any deployment of your choosing, whether the virtual desktops and applications reside on infrastructure on premises, or on VMware-partner-hosted and -managed IaaS, or on VMware Horizon Air.
-(See Figure 3.)
+Note that VMware is building a single cloud-control plane that can be paired with any deployment of your choosing, whether the virtual desktops and applications reside on infrastructure on premises, on VMware-partner-hosted and -managed IaaS or on VMware Horizon Air.
 This unified architecture will be the key to providing powerful upcoming features such as true hybridity across the cloud and on premises.